-However, there are many services your Marine may have used while stateside that may be eligible for a "Military Suspension".
+There are many services your Marine may have used while stateside that may be eligible for a "Military Suspension".
 It would be best for your Marine to suspend these services prior to deployment.
 However, that may not be possible if the deployment was unexpected or happened so quickly that your Marine did not have time to suspend these services.

 Some examples of services that may be eligible for Military Suspension include:

 - Lease for Primary Residence/Utilities: If your Marine lived in a home or apartment with a lease contract, he/she should notify the landlord as soon as possible about the deployment.
-If your Marine signed the lease, unless you have a "Durable Power of Attorney", you may not be successful in cancelling the lease.
+If your Marine signed the lease, unless you have a Power of Attorney, you may not be successful in cancelling the lease.
 At the same time the landlord is notified, utility services should be suspended as well.

 - Phone Service: If your Marine is concerned about keeping the same telephone number when he/she returns, check with the telephone company about a "vacation rate" rather than disconnecting the service.